AnOctopus/sophisticated_palette/CODESPACES_WELCOME.md

 ## Instructions

 1. A few seconds after opening the codespace, you should see the Sophisticated Palette app open in a tab to the right of these instructions.
-You can click around the app to get familiar with the functionality.
+1. Click around the app to get familiar with the functionality.
 1. For a closer look, view the app source code in `app.py`.
 It should be available in a tab next to this one.
 1. This app has tests implemented in `test_app.py`.
-You can review the tests to understand how the testing framework works, and which capabilities we can test with this app.
+Review the tests to see examples of the testing framework in action.
 1. Finally, you should see a terminal open below these instructions.
-Type `pytest` and hit enter to execute the tests.
-They should complete in a few seconds!
-For more details, you can run `pytest -vv`.
+Click into the terminal and enter `pytest -vv` to execute the tests.
 1. Try editing the tests or editing the app to see failures, additional previews, or you can add your own tests.

 ## Next steps